MicrosoftDocs/cpp-docs/docs/mfc/reference/cdrawingmanager-class.md

 ```

 ### Parameters
- [in] *srcPixel*
+*srcPixel*<br/>
- The initial color for the pixel.
+[in] The initial color for the pixel.

- [in] *percent*
+*percent*<br/>
- A number between 0 and 100 that represents the percentage of transparency.
+[in] A number between 0 and 100 that represents the percentage of transparency.
 A value of 100 indicates that the initial color is completely transparent.

- [in] *percentR*
+*percentR*<br/>
- A number between 0 and 100 that represents the percentage of transparency for the red component.
+[in] A number between 0 and 100 that represents the percentage of transparency for the red component.

- [in] *percentG*
+*percentG*<br/>
- A number between 0 and 100 that represents the percentage of transparency for the green component.
+[in] A number between 0 and 100 that represents the percentage of transparency for the green component.

- [in] *percentB*
+*percentB*<br/>
- A number between 0 and 100 that represents the percentage of transparency for the blue component.
+[in] A number between 0 and 100 that represents the percentage of transparency for the blue component.

- [in] *dstPixel*
+*dstPixel*<br/>
- The base color for the pixel.
+[in] The base color for the pixel.

 ### Return Value
  The final color for the semitransparent pixel.